github-linguist/linguist/README.md

 ### Using gitattributes

-Add a `.gitattributes` file to your project and use standard git-style path matchers for the files you want to override to set `linguist-language` and `linguist-vendored`.
+Add a `.gitattributes` file to your project and use standard git-style path matchers for the files you want to override to set `linguist-documentation`, `linguist-language`, and `linguist-vendored`.

 ```
 $ cat .gitattributes